Raven-biosciences/chemX_docs/docs/troubleshooting.md

 ## I know some of my molecules are (de)protonated at the pH I run my experiment, but sanitization removes all changes I make in my csv-file.
 What do I do?

-If you expect the protonation state to be important for predicting your target paramater, then you have to edit your SMILES accordingly and deselect sanitization upon upload to chemX.
+If you expect the protonation state to be important for predicting your target paramater, then you have to edit your SMILES accordingly and deselect sanitization upon upload to ChemX.